MRLSK8/node-api-with-sequilize-boilerplate/README.md

-## Node api boilerplate with sequelize and typescript
+## Node api boilerplate with sequelize